 If you have a smaller space you need to measure, this method is more suited to you.

-Step one: Minus 100mm from the length and width of the room then work out the total floor area.
-Make sure this is done in metres.
+Minus 100mm from the length and width of the room, then work out the total floor area.
+Do this in metres.

 Length of room – 100mm = new total length of the room